Power Up Your Business Reach with

-CHANGE IN REGISTERED OFFICE OF COMPANY
+CHANGE REGISTERED OFFICE OF COMPANY

 According to the Companies Act, 2013 (the “Act”), every company must establish a registered office within thirty days of its incorporation.
 As long as a business is in operation, it should always have a registered office.
 The Articles of Association (AOA) and Memorandum of Association (MOA) both make reference to the registered office.